Origins of Decorative Hardstones

 Vases, Urns and Clocks

 The prosperity of mid-18th century England fueled a spending spree among the upper classes, and portable art objects were popular purchases on the obligatory Grand Tour.
 Porphyry and agate were well suited to this application.
 Porphyry, a beautiful dark red or purple speckled with white inclusions, was revered by the Romans for its association with immortality and royalty.
 Ancient Roman law even made the use of porphyry illegal for the nonpatrician class.
 The English, who looked to Rome for cultural inspiration, avidly collected objects made from porphyry.
-Porphyry’s hardness lends itself best to columns, vases and clocks, while the translucent agate accommodates a variety of uses.
+Porphyry’s hardness lends itself best to columns, antique vases and clocks, while the translucent agate accommodates a variety of uses.

 King George III collected Blue John urns and clocks by the famous designer Matthew Boulton that still reside in Queen Elizabeth’s private chamber.
 Catherine the Great and the Duchess of Devonshire also collected objects of Blue John and ormolu by Boulton.
 This keen interest by royalty created a high demand in English society, and Boulton’s Soho manufactory became a site of pilgrimage for lords and ladies of culture, with letters of introduction required to tour his facility.

 Incense burners were necessary before widespread deodorant use, and this utilitarian function was disguised in elaborate vases and candelabra.
 A harder substance than porcelain was required to support the weight of the ormolu and metal.
 When a Derbyshire craftsmen discovered a unique heating process that enabled Blue John to be easily hollowed into vases and urns, the beautiful purple, blue, golden and white fluorite was quickly adopted as the material of choice.
 By the late 18th century businessmen like Matthew Boulton were buying large quantities to supply their factories.
-In less than a century, the two mines that sourced the rare fluorite were tapped out, and production was severely restricted, making Blue John objects extremely rare.
+In less than a century, the two mines that sourced the rare fluorite were tapped out, and production was severely restricted, making Blue John objects extremely rare, sparking interest in collectors everywhere.

-Connoisseurs of the arts continue to collect hardstone, for it represents an apex in craftsmanship matched by the material’s beauty.
+Connoisseurs of the arts continue to collect hardstone, for it represents an apex in breathtaking craftsmanship matched by the material’s beauty.
 If you enjoyed this article, please explore our website and browse M.S.
 Rau’s trove of rare collectibles and fine art.

 Kaplan, Laurie.
 “The Two Gentlemen of Derbyshire: Nature vs. Nurture”.
 Persuasions : The Jane Austen Journal On-Line; Williamsburg, Vol. 26, Iss.
 1, (Winter 2005).